George Orwell: Food writing

-Orwell's birthplace, a bungalow in Motihari, Bihar, India, was opened as a museum in May 2015, several years after local residents petitioned for conservation of the building.
-In January 2021, Orwell's bust near the museum was vandalised.
-Reviews for the George Orwell Birthplace Museum posted on Google since then suggest the museum is not in good shape.

-The Orwell Society was founded in 2011 to promote understanding of the life and work of George Orwell.

-Statue

-A statue of George Orwell, sculpted by the British sculptor Martin Jennings, was unveiled on 7 November 2017 outside Broadcasting House, the headquarters of the BBC.
-The wall behind the statue is inscribed with the following phrase: "If liberty means anything at all, it means the right to tell people what they do not want to hear".
-These are words from his proposed preface to Animal Farm and a rallying cry for the idea of free speech in an open society.

 Personal life

 Childhood

 Jacintha Buddicom's account, Eric & Us, provides an insight into Blair's childhood.
 She quoted his sister Avril that "he was essentially an aloof, undemonstrative person" and said herself of his friendship with the Buddicoms: "I do not think he needed any other friends beyond the schoolfriend he occasionally and appreciatively referred to as 'CC'".
 She could not recall him having schoolfriends to stay and exchange visits as her brother Prosper often did in holidays.
 Cyril Connolly provides an account of Blair as a child in Enemies of Promise.
-Years later, Blair mordantly recalled his prep school in the essay "Such, Such Were the Joys", claiming among other things that he "was made to study like a dog" to earn a scholarship, which he alleged was solely to enhance the school's prestige with parents.
+Years later, Blair mordantly recalled his prep school in the essay "Such, Such Were the Joys", claiming among other things that he "was made to study like a dog" to earn a scholarship.
 Jacintha Buddicom repudiated Orwell's schoolboy misery described in the essay, stating that "he was a specially happy child".
 She noted that he did not like his name because it reminded him of a book he greatly disliked—Eric, or, Little by Little, a Victorian boys' school story.

 Connolly remarked of him as a schoolboy, "The remarkable thing about Orwell was that alone among the boys he was an intellectual and not a parrot for he thought for himself".
 At Eton, John Vaughan Wilkes, his former headmaster's son at St Cyprians, recalled that "he was extremely argumentative—about anything—and criticising the masters and criticising the other boys [...]
 We enjoyed arguing with him.
 He would generally win the arguments—or think he had anyhow."
-Roger Mynors concurs: "Endless arguments about all sorts of things, in which he was one of the great leaders.
-He was one of those boys who thought for himself."